 I’d started eating green things by this point.

-I certainly hadn’t given up sugar or crying, but since they were the prime suspects in the mystery of my vanishing periods I tried to dial them back.
+I certainly hadn’t given up sugar or crying, but since they were prime suspects in the mystery of my vanishing periods, I tried to dial them back.

 I was still low and struggling to sleep but my family and Anthony got me through it.
 I remember him making us a strange dinner in which he mixed spaghetti into salad.
 He must’ve really wanted me to eat that lettuce.